epsi-rns/epsi-rns.github.io/pages/about.md

 I haven't got time to decorate it yet.
 I'm still busy of something else.

-You can read a glance about me here
+You can read a glance about my journey here

 * <http://epsi-rns.github.io/2016/05/18/becoming-geek.html>